Technology Use Regulation 508

-A. General Policies
+A. General Regulations

 1. Access to UNCSA’s computing resources are limited to members of the UNCSA community.

-2. The use of computers and network resources at UNCSA is a manifestation of assent to using all systems in accordance with the rules described and referred to in this policy.
+2. The use of computers and network resources at UNCSA is a manifestation of assent to using all systems in accordance with the rules described and referred to in this regulation.
 You are responsible for the ways you use these systems and for the safeguarding of your account(s).